timiskhakov/timiskhakov.github.io/posts/exploring-spans-and-pipelines.md

   Strategy = 6
 }
 ```
-We also have a  giant list of games somethere that we have to fetch and parse into a bunch of classes described above.
-To make things simpler, imagine that "somewhere" is just a PSV file on a disk (that is, a pipe-separated file, just like CSV, but `|` instead of a comma).
+We also have a  giant list of games somewhere that we have to fetch and parse into a bunch of classes described above.
+To make things simpler, imagine that "somewhere" is just a PSV file on a disk (that is, a pipe-separated file, just like CSV, but with a pipe `|` instead of a comma).
 A video game is represented by a single line in the file:
 ```
 38e27dea-1d7d-4279-be97-e29d53a8af89|F.E.A.R.|4|2005-10-18|90|False
 ```